totodd/Board_Game/admin/C-originality.md

-We declare that the work we have submitted for Stage B of this assignment and all stages before it is entirely our own work, with the following documented exceptions:
+We declare that the work we have submitted for Stage C of this assignment and all stages before it is entirely our own work, with the following documented exceptions: